BlueLucario/CS-465-Project01-Document-Search/README.md

 - All errors and some success responses will be shown in the bottom left notification popup.

+- The content of the returned documents can be viewed by clicking the document name (most likely a file path).

 The project has the following limitations:

 - **All processed documents must be text files.** Invalid file types submitted